jeffreycao1998/W1D1-Markdown/README.md

 # Jeff's Notes
 ## Summary

-This repository contains all of the notes taken by Jeff Cao for the Lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by [Jeff](https://github.com/jeffreycao1998) for the Lighthouse Labs Web Development Bootcamp.